 Too much eye relief is less of a problem as long as you can adjust the eyecups around the eyepieces enough to avoid “blackouts” obscuring part of the image.
 So once again, it’s important to try before you buy.

 The eye-relief will be quoted by just about all makers, but in my experience it’s only a guide as there doesn’t seem to be a common standard.
 How much eye-relief you’ll need will depend on the eyecups of the binoculars, the style of your glasses (see the appendix) and, again, on the shape of your face.
 At the very least, if you wear glasses you’ll need a minimum of 14mm of eye relief, and many people will need more.

 These had been on my short list as, although not quite top, they’d done very well indeed in head-to-head resolution tests.
 They also turned out to have a somewhat brighter and more contrasty image than some others I tried in the same price bracket.

 If you decide that even these are too big or heavy for say hiking take a look at the even tinier 8×32 Discoveries that are smaller and lighter than some compacts!
-However I could see more detail through the 8x42s.
+However, as already mentioned, I could see more detail through the 8x42s.

 The supposed eye-relief on the 8x42s at 22 mm is very long.
-That said, although longer than others I tried, it didn’t seem hugely so.
-In any event, with the eyecups adjusted almost right down I’m able to see the full field of view with my glasses on.
+That said, although longer than others I tried, it didn’t seem hugely so, and I think Opticron are being less strict than some other suppliers.
+More importantly though, with the eyecups adjusted almost right down I’m able to see the full field of view with my glasses on.

 This field of view is a little wider than average for 8x binoculars at 7.5 degrees (393 feet at 1000 yards or 131 metres at 1000 metres).